Hurricane Flossy (1956)

-Despite the damage throughout the Southern United States, the name Flossy wasn't retired.

 Meteorological history

 A tropical disturbance moved northward, crossing Guatemala from the eastern Pacific Ocean into the northwest Caribbean Sea between September 20 and September 21.
 It became a tropical cyclone soon after emerging into the Caribbean, and moved across the Yucatán Peninsula as a tropical depression before becoming a tropical storm in the Gulf of Mexico on September 22 and a hurricane on September 23.
 It turned sharply east-northeast across the Mouth of the Mississippi river on September 24 as a minor hurricane.
 The storm continued east-northeast and made landfall in Florida east of Pensacola.
 The system evolved into an extratropical cyclone soon after passing out of the Sunshine State and continued moving east to northeast hugging the Atlantic Seaboard to near the Virginia Capes before moving slowly through the shipping lanes between Canada and Bermuda, blocked by a high pressure system in southeast Canada.

 Preparations

 By the morning of September 22, hurricane watches were posted for the upper Texas and Louisiana coasts.
 By the morning of September 24, hurricane warnings were in effect from Grand Isle, Louisiana to Fort Walton Beach, Florida while storm warnings were in effect from Morgan City, Louisiana to St. Marks, Florida.
 The approach of the hurricane led to the evacuation of 15 aircraft from Florida to Ardmore Air Force Base, in Oklahoma.